rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

-There are many possible factors of the change in mortality rate.
-An unknown variable is testing strategy and number of tests, as well as the possibile effect of the tuberculosis vaccine which still is a mandatory vaccine in many development countries.
+There are many possible factors of the change in mortality rate, and another large unknown variable is the possibile effect of the tuberculosis vaccine which still is a mandatory vaccine in many development countries.
 The following article investigates this much futher. (https://www.clinicaltrialsarena.com/news/australia-bcg-vaccine-trial-covid-19/).

 The largest factor in the combat of the disease for now has been the massive lockdowns almost every country has done.
 However, some countries have deffinetly hesitated, most likely because of the consequences on the economy.
 So, what effect did these lockdowns have - and did the timing matter?